qmhc/vite-plugin-dts/README.md

   // Defaults base on your vite config output options outputDir?: string

+  // Manually set the root path of the entry files
+  // The output path of each file will be caculated base on it
+  // Defaults is the smallest public path for all files entryRoot?: string

   // Project init compilerOptions using by ts-morph
   // Default: null
   compilerOptions?: ts.CompilerOptions | null